Skip to Content

 PCAS will offer two minors starting in Winter 2024, Computing for Expression and Computing for Scientific Discovery, that prepare students to integrate computation into their problem-solving, creative practices, and analytical toolkit.
 PCAS graduates will be comfortable with programming, will be expert at communicating goals with both designers and developers, and will rise to the challenge of creating technology that furthers social goals.

-The Program in Computing for the Arts and Sciences embraces the University of Michigan’s commitment to an environment that values and respects people of all races, colors, national origins, ages, sexes, sexual orientations, gender identities, gender expressions, abilities, religions, heights, weights, and veteran or marital statuses.
-We value diversity for its impact on our campus but also to influence communities beyond our campus.
+The Program in Computing for the Arts and Sciences embraces the University of Michigan’s commitment to an environment that values and respects all people.
+We appreciate the many perspectives that enrich our campus and seek to extend that influence to communities beyond.

-We are committed to offering courses that explicitly address issues of diversity, equity, and inclusion in computing.
-We recognize that the technology sector of the economy in the United States lacks diversity.
-Decisions around technology have frequently exacerbated inequities rather than redress them.
-Our courses explicitly frame technological decisions in historical contexts that expose issues of diversity, equity, and inclusion.
+We are dedicated to offering courses that thoughtfully consider the varied social and ethical impacts of computing.
+We acknowledge that the technology sector in the United States has significant disparities in representation.
+Decisions around technology have often worsened inequalities rather than addressing them.
+Our courses place technological decisions within historical contexts to highlight social and ethical considerations.